enginooby-academics/code-refactoring/README.md

 + // REMOVE
 + Project-specific
 ### Section
-> Use upper case to search by matched case in files containing many categorizes, components...
+> Use upper case to search by matched case in files containing many categorizes, components, etc.
 + Categorize:
 ```
 /*-------------------------